rust-lang/rust/text/0000-fused-iterator.md

 Iterators are allowed to return whatever they want after returning `None` once.
 However, assuming that an iterator continues to return `None` can make implementing some algorithms/adapters easier.
-Therefore, `Fused` and `Iterator::fuse` exist.
-Unfortunately, the `Fused` iterator adapter introduces a noticeable overhead.
+Therefore, `Fuse` and `Iterator::fuse` exist.
+Unfortunately, the `Fuse` iterator adapter introduces a noticeable overhead.
 Furthermore, many iterators (most if not all iterators in std) already act as if they were fused (this is considered to be the "polite" behavior).
-Therefore, it would be nice to be able to pay the `Fused` overhead only when necessary.
+Therefore, it would be nice to be able to pay the `Fuse` overhead only when necessary.

 Microbenchmarks: